Blocks Overview

 You can also move blocks that you've already dropped onto the page.

 Click-and-hold on the gray header for the block that you want to move.
-The red indicator bar will appear.
+The red indicator bars will appear.
 Drag the block to its new location.
 The red bar indicates where the block will land.
 Release the block to drop it there.

 Cloning Blocks